Jengamon/rust_skeleton/README.md

 The highest log level I plan to use is trace, so if you compile to ignore those, you should easily be able to control how much you output.

+## What about the hand calculation engine?

+Yup.
+It's there.
+It's optional, in case you do have a better solution.
+It can't calculate hand strength, but can select the best hand out of an arbitrary amount of cards, but with tests of 2 - 7 cards, it can process hands in a matter of microseconds, which may not be as fast as integer comparison (like eval7), but fit my bot's overall game strategy better.S